IGM Biosciences and ADC Therap - GuruFocus.com

-IGM Biosciences, Inc. (Nasdaq: IGMS), a clinical-stage biotechnology company focused on creating and developing IgM antibodies, and ADC Therapeutics SA (NYSE: ADCT) today announced that they have entered into a clinical trial collaboration and supply agreement to evaluate the combination of imvotamab, IGM’s novel IgM CD20 x CD3 T cell engaging bispecific antibody, and ZYNLONTA® (loncastuximab tesirine-lpyl), ADC Therapeutics’ CD19-directed antibody drug conjugate (ADC), for the treatment of patients with relapsed/refractory (R/R) B cell non-Hodgkin’s lymphoma (NHL).
+MOUNTAIN VIEW, Calif. and LAUSANNE, Switzerland, Nov.
+02, 2022 (GLOBE NEWSWIRE) -- IGM Biosciences, Inc. ( IGMS), a clinical-stage biotechnology company focused on creating and developing IgM antibodies, and ADC Therapeutics SA (: ADCT) today announced that they have entered into a clinical trial collaboration and supply agreement to evaluate the combination of imvotamab, IGM’s novel IgM CD20 x CD3 T cell engaging bispecific antibody, and ZYNLONTA® (loncastuximab tesirine-lpyl), ADC Therapeutics’ CD19-directed antibody drug conjugate (ADC), for the treatment of patients with relapsed/refractory (R/R) B cell non-Hodgkin’s lymphoma (NHL).

 “Patients with B cell non-Hodgkin’s lymphoma are in need of efficacious and well-tolerated treatments,” said Chris Takimoto, M.D., Ph.D., F.A.C.P., Chief Medical Officer of IGM Biosciences.
 “We are excited to enter this collaboration with ADC Therapeutics that aims to provide a novel combination regimen targeting both CD19- and CD20-expressing cells for patients with relapsed/refractory B cell non-Hodgkin’s lymphoma.
 We look forward to working with the team at ADC Therapeutics and initiating clinical testing in the first quarter of 2023.”

-In data previously reported at the 2021 American Society of Hematology (ASH) Annual Meeting, imvotamabshowed a 50% complete response (CR) rate at the likely optimal 100 mg dose (n=10).
-Of the 28 patients treated in the titration dosing cohorts at that time, cytokine release syndrome was seen in <20% of patients.
+In data previously reported at the 2021 American Society of Hematology (ASH) Annual Meeting, imvotamab showed a 50% complete response (CR) rate at the likely optimal 100 mg dose (n=10).
+Of the 28 patients treated in the titration dosing cohorts at that time, cytokine release syndrome was seen in less than 20% of patients.

 Under the terms of the agreement, IGM will be responsible for conducting clinical testing to evaluate the safety and efficacy of imvotamab in combination with ZYNLONTA® for the treatment of patients with R/R NHL.
 ADC Therapeutics will provide clinical expertise on ZYNLONTA® as well as drug supply to support the trial.
 IGM expects to initiate the trial in the first quarter of 2023.
 The clinical collaboration is based on compelling mechanistic rationale and preclinical data showing strong activity of this approach.